Claude Code Security is useful for defenders, not a cybersecurity threat

 It is not a free pass for developers.

-It is not an excuse to cut security process.
+It is not a reason to cut security process.

-It is a way to reduce the time spent on repetitive analysis and get engineers to a fix faster.
+It is a way to cut the time spent on repetitive analysis and get engineers to a fix faster.

 That is useful.

 Most teams do not fail because they lack scanners.
-They fail because findings pile up, ownership is unclear, and remediation gets delayed while delivery carries on.
-If a tool helps move the first part of that workflow faster, security teams should be using it.
+They fail because findings pile up, ownership is unclear, and remediation gets delayed while delivery keeps moving.
+If a tool speeds up the first part of that workflow, security teams should use it.

 Why this has people nervous

-A lot of product security programmes were built for a slower pace of change.
+A lot of product security work was built for a slower pace of change.

 That is the real issue.

-Development teams now ship faster, dependencies change constantly, and infrastructure is updated more often than many security teams can review manually.
-AI coding tools have only increased the volume.
+Development teams now ship faster, dependencies change constantly, and infrastructure gets updated more often than many security teams can review by hand.
+AI coding tools have only added more volume.
 The result is more code changes, more integrations, and more chances for mistakes to land in production.

 At the same time, attackers are using AI to speed up recon, phishing, and exploit development.